BricqsBricqs

 Streaks are among the most powerful behavioral mechanics in digital product design.
-Duolingo's streak counter is credited with driving a significant portion of its daily active user retention.
-Snapchat Streaks keep teenagers obsessively maintaining daily photo exchanges.
-And fitness apps have found that users with active streaks exercise 2.4x more frequently than those without.
-But streak mechanics are also one of the most commonly misimplemented features — poorly designed streaks create guilt, burnout, and churn rather than healthy engagement.
-Here's how to get it right.
+Duolingo attributes a significant share of its daily active user retention to its streak feature.
+Snapchat Streaks keep daily photo exchanges going for years between teenage users.
+And in habit-friendly categories like fitness and learning, users with an active streak typically engage materially more often than non-streak users in the same cohort.
+Streak mechanics are also one of the most commonly misimplemented features.
+Done badly, they create guilt, burnout, and churn rather than healthy engagement.
+The rest of this guide covers how to get them right.

 Why Streaks Work: The Behavioral Science